-II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey.
-(Core)

-- II.B.4.a).(1) To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric nephrology by the ABP, or who have other qualifications acceptable to the Review Committee. ^(Core) - II.C.
-Program Coordinator - II.C.1.
-There must be a program coordinator.
-(Core) - II.C.2.
+II.B.4.a) Faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.a).(1) To ensure the quality of the educational and scholarly activity of the program, and to provide adequate supervision of fellows, there must be at least two core faculty members, inclusive of the program director, who are certified in pediatric pulmonology by the ABP or AOBP, or who have other qualifications acceptable to the Review Committee. ^(Core) II.B.4.a).(2) There must be one or more faculty members with expertise in cardio-respiratory sleep disorders and sleep studies who may be either pediatric pulmonologist(s) or sleep medicine specialist(s). ^(Core) II.C.
+Program Coordinator II.C.1.
+There must be a program coordinator. ^(Core)

+- II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)

-Number of Approved Minimum FTE
+Number of Approved Fellow Positions Minimum FTE

-Fellow Positions

 1-3 0.3

 4-6 0.5

 7-9 0.68

 10-12 0.74

 13-15 0.8

 16-18 0.86

 19-21 0.92

 22-24 0.98

 25-27 1.04

 28-30 1.1